 Monitoring is the process of collecting, analyzing, and displaying performance data used to measure the performance of an IT system.
 The goal is to ensure the system’s availability, performance, and security.
 We monitor the SEISMOFAULTS.EU installation to measure the performance of applications, databases, networks, and servers.
 Performance metrics such as latency, throughput, availability, and utilization provide a clear picture of the system's health and can identify potential areas of improvement to take corrective action when needed.
 Monitoring can also provide insight into the security of the system.
 It can detect unauthorized access attempts, malware, and other malicious activity.

 The SEISMOFAULTS.EU infrastructure monitoring is performed at multiple levels.
-The first level is performed by the VM hypervisor, which notifies the system administrator if a VM has anomalous behaviors, such as the excessive activity of the disks or CPUs for an extended time, a saturation of memory space, or abnormal network traffic (figure below).
+The first level is performed by the VM hypervisor, which notifies the system administrator if a VM has anomalous behaviours, such as excessive disk or CPU activity for an extended time, a saturation of memory space, or abnormal network traffic (figure below).

-Nagios monitors both VMs at the OS level (processes, CPU load, RAM usage, disk partition usage, logged users, etc.) and at the process level (services and websites).
-It is configured to send a notification to the system administrator through email/Telegram in case of malfunction (figures below).
+Nagios monitors both VMs at the OS level (processes, CPU load, RAM usage, disk partition usage, logged users, etc.) and the process level (services and websites).
+It is configured to notify the system administrator via email or Telegram in case of malfunction (figures below).

 Security administration policy for the systems includes, in addition, software updates, backup, and monitoring.